Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 • Emotional and psychological issues, including fear of sexual failure, guilt related to sexual activities or performance, stress related to sex, general stress, anxiety, depression, or low self-esteem

-• Other health or lifestyle-related factors, including being overweight or obese, smoking, drinking too much alcohol, illegal drug use, and a sedentary lifestyle.
+• Other health or lifestyle-related factors, include being overweight or obese, smoking, drinking too much alcohol, illegal drug use, and a sedentary lifestyle.
 Additionally, the overuse of pornography and masturbation can lead to erectile dysfunction as well.

 erectile dysfunction